2504Guimaraes/CRUD_JS_Simulation/README.md

 3. Qualquer variável fora do limite de escopo local não será permitida.
 4. HTML mínimo.
 5. Seguindo as regras acima, use JS para gerar novos elementos e renderizalos em tela o máximo possível ao invés de usar html.

+### NOTES:
+1. There are two indexes, one which is just a demo testing css.
+2. And the another one, which is running the code.